dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' %}

 {% aside 'Invalidations' %}
-Dojo 2 Widgets can invoke `invalidate()` directly, however a non-widget can only emit an event with: `this.emit({ type: 'invalidate' })`
+Dojo 2 Widgets can invoke `invalidate()` directly, however injector factories receive an `invalidator` that can be called to ensure that all connected widgets are invalidated
 {% endaside %}

 The code begins by importing some modules, including the `WorkerProperties` and `WorkerFormData` interfaces defined in the `Worker` and `WorkerForm` modules.
 These two interfaces define the shape of state that the `ApplicationContext` manages.

 The `ApplicationContext` contains the application state information.
-The base `Injector` class exposes a public method `get` that is used to determine what will be injected, by default the `get` method returns the value that is passed on `Injector` construction, i.e. `new Injector(myValueToInject);`.
-However, as the `ApplicationContext` is itself the value the needs to be injected, the `get` method can be overridden to return the instance of `ApplicationContext`.

-{% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' lines:37-39 %}
+The constructor accepts two parameters, an `invalidator` that is called when the internal state changes and the initial state.

 `ApplicationContext` also has two private fields, `_workerData` and `_formData`, which contain the state, and two accessor methods to retrieve these fields.

 {% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' lines:26-35 %}

 The `formInput` method provides the same functionality as the `_onFormInput` method in the `App` class and the `submitForm` method is analogous to the `_addWorker` method from the `App` class.
 The implementations vary slightly as the `ApplicationContext` has dedicated fields to store the state information.
 Also, since the `ApplicationContext` is not a widget, it cannot call `invalidate();` to schedule a re-render.
-Instead the instance needs to emit an `invalidate` event that instructs associated widgets to `invalidate` themselves.
+Instead the instance needs to call the `invalidator` function passed on and stored on construction.

 Notice that the `ApplicationContext` does not contain any code to load state information.
 Currently its only role is only to manage the application's state provided on initialization via its `constructor`.
 However as the requirements for the application become more advanced, the `ApplicationContext` could make requests to fetch and modify data from a remote service or local storage mechanism.